transcom/move.mil/CONTRIBUTING.md

 ## Deploying to Elastic Beanstalk

+### Merge code and build Docker image
+Merge the changes into 1.x-dev branch to deploy to staging.
+This will build (on CircleCI) the docker image for staging, and it will push it to AWS.
+Merge the chagnes into master branch to deploy to production.
+This will build (on CircleCI) the docker image for production, and it will push it to AWS.

+### Deploy
+Create a branch out of 1.x-dev for staging or checkout master.
+For staging, edit the file Dockerrun.aws.json and make sure the tag of the image is stage, by setting the value of the Image to: "328180890751.dkr.ecr.us-east-1.amazonaws.com/movemil:stage" and commit that change.
+The 'eb deploy' command will only take commited changes.
+You don't need to push the chane to github though, since the deploy will happen from your local.
+For production you can skip that step, since by default it says production.

+Make sure you have installed the [EB CLI](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install-advanced.html).
+Go to your command line, on the root of the project.
+Execute `eb deploy eb-environment-name` and that will start the deployment process.
+The current EB environments are move-mil-green and move-mil-blue.
+One is for staging and the other for production, so make sure the tag, and eb env matches with the environment that you want to update.

+Normally you will always deploy to staging to avoid production outages, and then swap the DNSs between staging and production.

 ### Running Post Deploy Script

 The script `post-deploy.sh` in the project root contains commands that often